UWPCE-PythonCert/PythonCertDevel/source/modules/GraphDatabases.rst

 The wikipedia page has a pretty good description / example of how that works.

-There are a number of commercial and open source Graph databases out there, and a more than a few have Python drivers.
+There are a number of commercial and open source Graph databases out there, and more than a few have Python drivers.

 neo4j
 =====